INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

     - **Complete Ledger Maintenance**: Download and verify every block and transaction, ensuring they comply with the consensus rules.
     - **Independent Validation**: Independently validate transactions and blocks without relying on external sources.
     - **Consensus Enforcement**: Enforce the network's consensus rules, rejecting invalid blocks and transactions.
-    - **Security Enhancement**: Enhance the overall security and integrity of the blockchain network.
   - **Examples**:
     - **Bitcoin Core**: The reference implementation for the Bitcoin network.
     - **Geth (Go Ethereum)**: A widely used Ethereum client that can operate as a full node.